tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887

+Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one.
+Unfortunately, these two photographs are not the best.
+Moreover, it should be enough to say that in these photographs the house does not look like it is ready to tip over!

 Given Loran's sketch and definition, and Cézanne's rendering of the motif, we can see that the *plastic means* is essentially the way a painter interprets or projects three-dimensional subject matter onto the two dimensions of the picture plane.

 -------- So far, so good. -------